pwang14/fighting/README.md

+# Fighting game

-Fighting game like Street Fighter made with Visual Basic.
+This program is a 2-D fighting game (like Street Fighter) made with Visual Basic.
 Animations made in Adobe Flash.